 At a concert a few weeks ago, the beatboxer, who is also a friend of mine, excitedly remarked that, “you always make me sound so good!”
 Now, I do have a few tricks to getting a great beatboxing sound, but I don’t ‘make’ anyone sound good… that’s not my role.
 He’s a great beatboxer, and when I ask him to angle his breath directly into the microphone capsule and without obstructing its sound-pressure zones, he makes it happen through the whole concert.
 That allows me to do what I need to do to let the audience hear the sound that they expect from a beatboxer (actual beatboxing skill not withstanding).
 I don’t “create” anything; I merely bridge the gap between performer and audience.
 I’m a translator, if anything.

 That’s not to say that creativity isn’t involved in sound engineering; quite the opposite.
-But to me, engineering is about deriving my purpose through serving the audience, rather than knob-twisting.
+But I derive my purpose through serving the music and audience, rather than knob-twisting and button-pushing.

 I replied to him with something of that effect, and he refuted it with the evidence that without my amplification, he himself doesn’t sound like the a cappella recordings we love (see: any recording with beatboxing by the Pentatonix).
 For anyone out there who beatboxes or is aspiring to beatbox: what you will hear on recordings is not quite the same thing that comes out of your favorite artist’s mouth.
 There are many potential enhancements being made: compression, EQ, doubling, time-correction, splicing, harmonics generation, ambience, blah blah blah.
 It’s difficult to gauge what sound you’re producing against the sound on a fully-produced recording.
 That doesn’t mean you need technology to sound good, nor that you shouldn’t emulate and learn to produce the sound you love to hear.
 Just keep in mind that if you were in the same room as a recorded beatboxing artist, that he or she may not actually be producing sounds that are all that much “better” than what you can do.
 Don’t be discouraged by recordings.